DavidPratten/idr-examples/Birthday_money/README.md

 ## Made conditional on behaviour

-At some point of time, the the amount of birthday money was made contingent on the child's behaviour.
+At some point of time, the amount of birthday money was made contingent on the child's behaviour.
 Here is the second version.

 ```
 predicate standard_birthday_money(